Ansdell and Fairhaven railway station

 The Royal Lytham & St Annes Golf Club, host to the Open Championship, is adjacent to the station.
-During national and international competitions the station is used to convey spectators to the course.
+During national and international competitions, it is used to convey spectators to the course.

 History

 Opened by the Blackpool and Lytham Railway, then absorbed by the Preston and Wyre Joint Railway, the station joined the London, Midland and Scottish Railway during the Grouping of 1923.
-The station then passed to the London Midland Region of British Railways on nationalisation in 1948.
+It then passed to the London Midland Region of British Railways on nationalisation in 1948.